Call To Action

 The reason you want to add a call to action is to get the person seeing your page to form a relationship with you.
 They respond to a CTA (call to action) question and then you might comment or like what they said.
 You are building a relationship with them.

 Over time they may click on a link directing them to your web page and that is where you want them to end up.
-Your web page usually is where you have most of your products you are selling or offering.
+Your web page usually is where you have most of the products you are selling or offering.
 If your audience likes your page and trusts you, they will come back to visit it again and again.
 They will hopefully find something on your page and they automatically think their best friend will just love to see, read or watch this and share it on their social media site.
 Do you see how the traffic is directed to you?
 Click the like button if you do. (lol)

 I just could not see in the beginning how this helped my employer’s social media but the more involved I became in my job and other parts of her company the more evidence I saw that this was very necessary to the success of that company.
 It’s advertising and marketing something you have to have to run a successful expanding business.